RachWalm/spelling-game/README.md

 restart goes via a score page

 ## Development Bugs

+Most development bugs centered around getting the indexing matching up to the correct box or point required by the code.
+Often the wrong letter or word was being used.
+As I was only using five words this was usually very easy to rectify by counting letters in words and subtracting 1 from the index number etc.

+With the CSS it took some time to get all the boxes where I wanted them, especially as I was unfamiliar with the things that were invisible taking space this took me some time.
+Also dealing with flex box growing and shrinking leaving 'usable' but not used space around the box giving purple areas on the chrome inspect function.
+The invisible areas was solved by making the boxes extremely small until required then setting them back to suitable areas.
+The purple box issue was solved by adding extra divs to provide containers for the boxes I was using.

+Having non-letter characters display took some time, and may now have excess functions, but each function only dealt with some of the keys as I built them up.
+I don't feel that at this point there is value to experimenting with how do decrease the number of functions for efficiency as it works and time is limited (could be improved in the future).

 changing word at wrong point, reading from data rather than current word